 Cuba country brief

+Australia and Cuba have long enjoyed friendly relations.
+Formal diplomatic relations were established in 1989 and the relationship has enjoyed renewed momentum in recent years.
+Cuba opened an embassy in Canberra in October 2008.
 An agenda for closer bilateral cooperation between Australia and Cuba was developed with the signing in 2009 of a Memorandum of Understanding (MoU) between the Australian and Cuban foreign ministries.
-The MoU identified as priorities for closer cooperation: expanding people-to-people links, aid cooperation, and encouraging closer ties in science and technology, sport and culture.
-Significant progress has been made on this bilateral agenda.
+The MoU identified as priorities for closer cooperation and exchanges between each country in fields of mutual interest such as science, culture, sport and commerce.

 In April 2012, a senior CSIRO scientist visited Cuba, reciprocating a visit to Australia by a science delegation from Cuba in October 2009.

 On Australia Day, 26 January 2012, the Australian Journey exhibition of Indigenous art and photography opened in Havana, sponsored by the Department of Foreign Affairs and Trade.
 Throughout January and February the exhibition showcased the sophistication and diversity of Australian indigenous culture and helped facilitate people-to-people links between the Australian artists and their counterparts in the arts sector in Cuba.

 In 2013, the Cuban Yes I Can (Yo!
 Si Puedo) literacy model was piloted as part of a national Aboriginal adult Literacy for Life campaign, in three far western NSW communities (Wilcannia, Bourke and Enngonia), supported by a combination of Commonwealth, State and private funding including construction contractor Brookfield Multiplex who has signed on as the founding corporate partner.
 The first group of students graduated in July 2014, and it is planned to further expand to other Aboriginal communities in 2015.